ietf/Moderators/sop.md

 Subject to the approval by the IETF Chair, the SAA team member also informs the individual that his or her posting rights to ietf@ietf.org will be restricted for 14 days.
 The SAA team member informs the individual that a note will be sent to ietf@ietf.org to inform the list that the SAA has restricted their posting rights.
 The SAA team member then sends that note to ietf@ietf.org.

+### Immediate escalation in egregious cases

+In cases where postings contain egregious language, the SAA team has the discretion to skip level 0 and go straight to level 1.
+For example, a posting that says "I'm coming to murder you and your family" would warrant an immediate escalation to level 1.

 ## Finding a more specific forum

 RFC 3005 explains that: